When it comes to growing your own plants, one of the most important things for you to consider is your environment.

 Landscaping in Portland is very popular, and experts would be well aware of the fact that the area is a gardener’s paradise.

-Portland is very well known for its luscious greenery, and lots of different plants species are able to thrive there.
+Portland is very well known for its luscious greenery, and lots of different plant species are able to thrive there.

 However, even in this thriving location, it can become difficult to determine which plants will be the most successful.